MuhammedKaraaslan/medium-clone/README.md

 ## Medium Clone with NextJS, Sanity CMS and Tailwind CSS

-Google clone created with NextJS.
+Medium clone created with NextJS.

 ## [Click Here](https://medium-clone-mhmmdkaraaslan.vercel.app/) to view the site